 active-cataclysmic apocalyptic movement in global Jihad

-and its weapon of choice, suicide terrorism,
+, and its weapon of choice, suicide attacks on civilians.

 • the cultural vulnerabilities of Western democracies faced with an asymmetrical war so lopsided they cannot take it seriously

 • the disorientation of liberals, prisoners of a special, optimistic, politically correct brand of cognitive egocentrism, and